SWI-Prolog/rclswi/README.md

 # rclswi: a SWI-Prolog client for ROS2

+__WARNING__

+> This is not (yet)  a  useful  ROS2   client.
+Currently  it  can  only
+> subscribe to a topic and  handle  messages   on  this  topic  with the
+> exception of those holding dynamic arrays.
+>
+> We plan to turn this into a full   client.
+If you want to help, please
+> have a look at the TODO list at the end of this README.

 ## Building

- - Make sure to have SWI-Prolog installed (8.3.19)
+ - Make sure to have SWI-Prolog installed (8.3.19 or later)
  - clone into `src` below your ROS2 workspace
  - Build using `colcon build`